 Breast cancer survivors are resilient individuals who have triumphed over a challenging journey.
 However, their battle continues in the form of vigilance against the potential recurrence of this formidable adversary.
 Understanding the factors that may heighten the risk of breast cancer recurrence is a crucial step in this ongoing fight.

-Below, we have mentioned several risk factors that survivors should be aware of and discuss with their oncologist on how they can influence the course of this disease.
+Below, we have mentioned several risk factors that survivors should be aware of and discuss with their oncologist how they can influence the course of this disease.

 • Lymph Node Involvement: Discovering cancer in nearby lymph nodes during your initial diagnosis raises the risk of cancer returning.